What if I am an executor or personal representative?

 If someone has died intestate, in other words they had not written a will, and you are dealing with their estate, you are known as an administrator.
 In Scotland, the person who deals with an intestate estate is called an executor.

 The executor or administrator of a deceased person's estate can also, generically, be called their 'personal representative'.

 What does an executor, administrator or personal representative do?

-If you are an executor, administrator or personal representative, you have responsibility for 'administering the estate', which includes:
+If you are an executor, administrator or personal representative, you have responsibility for administering the estate.
+This includes: